rootli/naucse.python.cz/lessons/beginners-en/pong/index.md

 ```

 Let's have a look at this piece of code.
-We are going through both bats in a loop
+We are going through both paddles in a loop
 and we ask if there is the tuple of direction
-and number of bat in the set `keys_pressed`.
+and number of paddles in the set `keys_pressed`.
-If yes we *move* with the bat regarding to
+If yes we *move* with the paddle regarding to
 the direction(we add to or deduct from the vertical
-position of the bat the change which is time from
+position of the paddle the change which is time from
-the last call multiplied by bat speed which we have
+the last call multiplied by paddle speed which we have
 in constants).

-In the second part we have to make sure that bat doesn't
+In the second part we have to make sure that paddle doesn't
 appear *outside* of the game board.
 We know from the last
 lesson when we were playing with the python image that it
 can happen very easily.
-We are drawing bat from the
+We are drawing paddle from the
-middle, which means that if the bat `y` coordinate is lower than
+middle, which means that if the paddle `y` coordinate is lower than
 `BAT_LENGTH / 2` it is going outside of the board.
 In that case we will fix the position to the lowest possible coordinate.
 It is done also for the top edge accordingly.